 2

-Less than three days ago she was fishing not with women, but men.
+Less than three days ago she had been fishing with men, not women.
 She had been the discard.

 “Oba-samaaa…!”

 World’s End Board was a family-style beer hall in the Endeavours’ base ship, Idaho.
-Many families enjoyed their dinner at its rows of fine wooden tables.
-The antique bar counter was adorned with militia-style carvings, and at it, conversion workers and shore-run sailors tipped back their heads and downed their pints on the way home from work.
+Many families enjoyed dinner at its rows of fine wooden tables.
+The antique bar counter was adorned with militia-themed carvings; at it, changeover crews and surface run sailors on their way home from work tipped back their heads and downed their pints.

 A tall woman staggered into the amiable atmosphere.
-Not just fairly tall, but tall — taller than both the front waiter and bartender.
-She had a chest and hips to match her stature, but just the right amount of slenderness to preserve an overall balance.
-The figure she was endowed with was absurdly imposing.
+She wasn't just casually tall, but eclipsed both the front waiter and bartender.
+She wasn't lanky, either, and had the chest and hips to match her stature.
+Her figure was large, slender, and balanced, and the absurd and impressive height that accompanied it preserved its balance.

-Her impressive height wasn’t the only thing that stood out — her appearance did, too.
-Most of the Endeavours in the beer hall were dressed in thick cotton or leather, their frames casual, unfashionable and rustic.
+It wasn't just her impressive height wasn’t the only thing that stood out, her appearance did too.
+Most of the Endeavours in the beer hall wore thick cotton or leather, cutting casual, unfashionable and rustic figures.

-The young woman’s straw-blonde hair was fixed with a floral ornament, and she wore a social dress and white bodice decorated with a lively green pattern of young leaves, laces and frills.
-Despite that, the large suitcases she carried in each hand made it hard to say that she looked neat and pretty.
-She wore enough makeup to make anyone wonder if she were a supermodel, but it had gotten a little messy.
+The young woman’s straw-blonde hair was fixed with a floral ornament, and she wore a social dress and white bodice decorated with laces and frills that were lively green of budding leaves.
+Despite that, it was hard to say she looked elegant, given the large suitcases she carried in each hand.
+She wore enough makeup to be mistaken for a supermodel, but it had gotten a bit messy.

-She had come from a party but looked like the sole survivor of a platoon.
+She had arrived from a party but looked like the sole survivor of a platoon.

 “Terra-chaaan!
 Over here!
 What’s with that look, don’t tell me…”